adon-cloudcannon/landing-page-test/src/collections/posts/stellar-support-for-all-astro-users.md

 ---
 _schema: default
-title: Stellar support for all Astro users
+title: Out-of-this-world support for all Astro users
 description: >-
   Astro support is now officially out of beta at CloudCannon.
 With Astro and CloudCannon you can pull your content from anywhere and deploy everywhere,